Division of Finance & Administration

 Diane Loveland, Director

 The College at Oneonta Foundation Board of Directors is fortunate to have a number of talented investment professionals who serve on the Finance Committee and the Investment Subcommittee.
-In addition to the volunteers, Diane Loveland, the Director of the Foundation Finance office has more than thirty years of experience in managing investments.
+In addition to the volunteers, Diane Loveland, the Director of the Foundation Finance office has nearly 40 years of experience in managing investments.
 She works closely with the committees to prepare our Foundation for long-term growth, focusing on appreciation, capital preservation and income.
-The Foundation investment pool has achieved a return of 17.02% for the 11 months ending May 31, 2013.
+The Foundation investment pool has achieved a return of 10% for 20 16-17 (all figures are pre-audit).

-The Foundation supported the College with over $1,316,175 in scholarships and awards during the 11 months ending May 31, 2013 and an additional $1,168,171 in other program service support for the same period.
+The Foundation supported the College with over $1951,175in scholarships and awards during 2016-17 and an additional $1,107,663 in other program service support for the same period.

 Return to Finance and Administration Home